Wolf-Rayet stars in the Small Magellanic Cloud as testbed for massive star evolution: Conclusions

 When studying the evolution of the hydrogen profile slope in post-main-sequence stellar evolution models, we found two possible ways for steep hydrogen profiles to develop.
 One is due to convective and semiconvective mixing in the hydrogen-rich envelope, which occurs during the post-main-sequence expansion of the star.
 The second is due to mass accretion during the main sequence stage, which leads to an increase of the convective core mass.
 We show that in the binary evolution context, both possibilities point to the formation of the WR star in a common envelope phase, with a main sequence star as the most likely companion in the first case, and --- excitingly --- a compact object in the second case.

-The single star scenario for WR star formation does essentially not work for the SMC \citep[Sect.\,\ref{sec:other_channels},][]{Georgy13}.
-Therefore, the WR binary fraction of $\sim$40\,$-$\,50$\%$ in the SMC, as found in binary search of \cite{Foellmi03}, is hard to understand.
-This problem is alleviated by our results, which imply that the true binary fraction of the SMC WR stars may actually be 100\%, only with about half of them having so far undetected companions.
+A single star origin for the hot and apparently single SMC WR stars can not be firmly excluded.
+However, the high fraction of massive stars in close binaries (Sana et al. 2012), and the detailed properties of these WR stars render a common envelope evolution as the likely agent for removing their hydrogen-rich envelope (cf. Sect.
+5.3).
+This would raise the WR binary fraction in the SMC from about 50\% \cite{Foellmi03} to near 100\%, in line with the expectation for a very metal poor environment.

+A previous common envelope phase of the hot apparently single WR stars would imply that they presently do have companions.
 The prospects of finding these companions are in fact good.
-Due to the relatively weak winds of the SMC WR stars, sharp absorption lines are present in the spectra of many of them \citep[]{Marchenko07, Hainich15}, which may allow to push the current accuracy of the radial velocity measurements of $\sim$30\,\kms to much smaller values, such that even quite low mass companions might become detectable.
+Due to their relatively weak winds, absorption lines are present in the spectra of many of them \citep[]{Marchenko07, Hainich15}, which may allow to push the current accuracy of the radial velocity measurements of $\sim$30\,\kms to much smaller values, such that even quite low mass companions might become detectable.

-The detection of these companions would in fact be very valuable, as they would give us the very first observational benchmark for the efficiency of common envelope ejection in the stellar mass range of black hole progenitors.
+Finding these companions would in fact be very valuable, as they would give us the very first observational benchmark for the efficiency of common envelope ejection in the stellar mass range of black hole progenitors.
 Some of the companions may even be black holes --- this cannot be excluded from the current upper limits of their X-ray emission \citep{Guerrero08a, Guerrero08b} --- which would render such binaries as direct progenitors of massive double black hole systems.